makerdao/community/governance/polls/Raise the ESM Threshold - January 10, 2022.md

 The community can vote in this poll to express support or opposition for the following change to the Emergency Shutdown Module (ESM):

 * Raise the [ESM threshold](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module) from 75,000 MKR to 100,000 MKR.

+Additional documentation on the ESM Threshold and Governance considerations for the parameter can be [found here](https://makerdao.world/en/learn/governance/emergency-shutdown).

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-raise-threshold-for-emergency-shutdown-module/12208) to help inform your position before voting.